dtipson/NELs/README.md

 ```
 Returns the list as a normal array.
 With circular lists, this obviously means losing the "circularity" context: the resulting Array will simply start with the "current" node reference and end with the node previous to it.

 #### `.toGenerator( Int )`
 ```hs
 :: NEList[a] -> *generator*
 ```
-Returns a generator iterating through the list "forwards" (i.e. .tail.tail.tail ...etc), infinitely repeating (even for regular, finite `NEL`)
+Returns a generator that will iterate through the list "forwards" (i.e. .tail.tail.tail ...etc), but in this case _always_ infinitely repeating (even for regular, finite `NEL`)

-*Warning*: these are infinite lists we're talking about, so running something like [...generator] will crash your browser.
-Either iterate over them in a safe, controlled fashion, or pass the optional `Int` "horizon" paramter into the function, which will cap the total number of iterations it can return.
+*Warning*: The same warning about infinite lists applies here, but you can optionally pass in an `Int` "horizon" paramter into the function, which will cap the total number of iterations it can return.

 ```
 var g = NECDLL.fromArray([1,2,3,4,5,6]).toGenerator();